-- 1. Paint rear cradle ring in the color of your choice.
+- 1. Paint rear cradle support in the color of your choice.
 Note, we recommend paint rather than powder coat for the rear cradle to ensure flatness is maintained.
 For greatest longevity of paint we recommend the following sequence:

 - a.
 Sand lightly

 - b.
 Wipe down all metal parts with acetone or denatured alcohol

 - c.
 Primer

 - d.
 Paint

 - e.
 Clearcoat

-- 2. The rear cradle installs BETWEEN the diff housing and cover with mount bores toward the rear of the diff.
+- 2. Assemble diff and Rear Cradle.
+The rear cradle installs behind the diff housing and cover with mount bores toward the rear of the diff.
+Torque all 5/16-18 hardware and washers in a star pattern.
+One OEM fastener (1 1⁄2" length will be used in the bottom center position).